-NY opioid lawsuit hits billionaire family behind OxyContin
+NY's opioid suit hits billionaire family behind OxyContin

 New York sues billionaire family behind opioid distribution, other companies / (Source: CNN VAN)

 The state, which averages nine opioid-related deaths per day, amended an existing lawsuit against pill maker Purdue Pharma to add members of its controlling Sackler family as defendants.
-The state also added five other companies that produce opioid painkillers and four distributors as defendants.
+The state also added as defendants five other companies that produce opioid painkillers and, in what New York Attorney General Letitia James called a novelty, four drug distributors.

+"This is an extensive lawsuit that leaves no stone unturned," James, a Democrat, said at a news conference.

 The lawsuit seeks penalties and damages that could add up to tens of millions of dollars and a dedicated fund to curb the opioid epidemic.
 It also seeks to have the companies stripped of their licenses and barred from marketing and distributing painkillers in New York until they abide by strict safeguards.